aniass/Data-Science-Portfolio/README.md

 The project concerns waste classification to determine if it may be recycle or not.
 In our approach we will use a Convolutional Neural Network (CNN) model with data augumentation.

 - **Models used:** Convolutional Neural Network.
-- **Keywords**: Image Recognition, data augumentation, Python: tensorflow, keras, numpy, matplotlib .
+- **Keywords**: Image Recognition, data augumentation, Python: tensorflow, keras, numpy, matplotlib.

 ## Natural Language Processing: